jonathabot/jonathabot/README.md

 ### 👋 Hi there, welcome to my GitHub page!
-- 🏫 My name is Jonatha and i'm a Technology in Internet Systems student at [@IFSP - Birigui](https://www.bri.ifsp.edu.br/).
+My name is Jonatha and i'm a Technology in Internet Systems student at [@IFSP - Birigui](https://www.bri.ifsp.edu.br/).
+I’m interested in Web development and I’m currently learning JavaScript, React, Node.js and any more!
-- 💻 Actually planning to be a Front-End | Software developer (In progress).
-- 👀 I’m interested in Web development and i'm looking for my very first job.
-- 🌱 I’m currently learning JavaScript, React, Node.js and any more!
 <br/>

 ### 💻 Technologies & Tools